What is EXCEL IFNA FUNCTION

 To learn how to use the IFNA function in Excel, you need to understand its syntax and arguments:

-- value Value you want to test for #N/A error.
+- value: The value you want to test for #N/A error.

-- value_if_na Value you want to return if an error occurred.
+- value_if_na: The value you want to return if an error occurred.

-- If you skip specifying any argument, IFNA will treat it as empty string (“”).
+- If you skip specifying any argument, IFNA will treat it as an empty string (“”).

 - If a value is an array then it will return the result as an array.

-In the below example, I have used IFNA to evaluate #N/A. In VLOOKUP Function #N/A will occur when the lookup value is not in the lookup range and for that I have specified a meaningful message.
+In VLOOKUP function, #N/A occurs when the lookup value is not in the lookup range and for that we have specified a meaningful message using IFNA.

-Note: IFNA Function is introduced in Excel 2013 so it is not available in previous versions.
+Note: IFNA is introduced in Excel 2013 so it is not available in the previous versions.